hantoodev/OTPP_VNM/README.md

 </p>

 <p align="center"><strong>Note: This product is in development, not for release.</strong></p>
-<p align="center"><strong>Update: Currently you can download the source for use now.
-Buy maybe it's development branch so maybe it's not stable as you expected.</strong></p>
+<p align="center"><strong>🚀 Update: The source code is now available for download and use.
+However, please note that this is from the development branch, so it may not be as stable as expected.
+Proceed with caution.</strong></p>

 ## 📃 TO-DO List
 - [x] warning